Quasinormal modes for integer and half-integer spins within the large angular momentum limit: Conclusions

 Based on known behaviours in the literature (Refs. \cite{refGoebel1972,refCardosoLyapunov,refZhidenko2004}), we expected the imaginary part of the gravitational QNF to converge to a constant that $-$ in the Schwarzschild and SdS BH spacetimes $-$ would match the Lyapunov exponent.
 We found that this relationship between $\mathbb{I}m \{ \omega \}$ and $\overline{\Lambda}$ for $\ell \rightarrow \infty$ applied to QNFs of all spins studied here for Schwarzschild, SdS, and RN BH spacetimes of sufficiently low $\theta$.
 An unexpected observation was the emergence of a constant spacing between successive values of $\mathbb{R}e \{ \omega \}$ within the large-$\ell$ regime that matched precisely with this Lyapunov exponent.
 We suggest that this is related to the fact that $\overline{\Lambda} \approx \Omega_c$ within the large multipolar limit.

 Thus, we have demonstrated that the large multipolar regime offers a number of physical insights regarding the behaviour of QNFs within various spacetimes, for which further study is warranted.
 Additional investigations into the DO method is also required, such as a full-scale analysis of the form we presented here focused instead on the QNM wavefunction.
-Moreover, extensions of the method to higher dimensions and AdS spacetimes are highly desirable.
+Further comparative studies between the DO method at higher orders of $L^{-k}$ and more recently constructed methods with demonstrably enhanced accuracy (such as the improved semianalytic approach of Refs. \cite{Matyjasek2017,Matyjasek2019}) are of particular interest.
+Such studies would benefit from the inclusion of an explicit error analysis, which was not considered in this work.
+Finally, we note that extensions of the method to higher dimensions and AdS spacetimes are highly desirable.